qleet/user-docs/docs/guides/qleet-rbac.md

     account-viewer      []
     ```

-    Please note that the roles admin and account-viewer are default roles for Qleet.
-While you can make changes to the members you cannot delete them entirely.
+    Please note that `admin` and `account-viewer` are default roles for Qleet.
+    While you can make changes to the members you cannot delete these roles
+    entirely.

-1. Now say you have a use case within your organization where you need a permissions group that can only view the user-invitations within the system
+1. Now say you have a use case within your organization where you need a
+permissions group that can only view the user-invitations within the system

-    You can call this role a user-invitation-viewer and can make it via the following command:
+    You can call this role `user-invitation-viewer` and can create it via the
+    following command.
+With this command we're also assigning the user with
+    email `alice@congobooks.com` to that role.

     ```bash
     qleetctl create role -n user-invitation-viewer -u alice@congobooks.com
     ```

-1. Now that we have a role that is designated for users to view the user-invitations within the system.
+1. Now that we have a role that is designated for users to view the user-invitations
-It is important to ensure that it is configured with the correct policy.
+within the system, it is important to ensure that it is configured with the correct policy.

-    You can view all current policies within the system via:
+    You can view all current policies within the system as follows.

     ```bash
     qleetctl get policies
     ```

-    You should see something that resembles the below:
+    You should see something that resembles this.

     ```bash
     NAME                                 API_VERSION     HTTP_VERB     MEMBERS                     CONTROLPLANE
     accounts                             v0              PATCH         [admin]